Alabama Dog Bite Lawyer

 In the United States, more than 4.5 million people are bitten by dogs each year.
-If you or someone you love was attacked in Birmingham, Alabama, you understand the pain and suffering behind this statistic.
+If you or someone you love was attacked in Alabama, you understand the pain and suffering behind this statistic.
 Nearly 20 percent of dog bites require medical attention.
 And some bite victims remain traumatized long after the physical wounds heal.

 At Norris Injury Lawyers, we believe in justice.
 For more than 40 years, our mission has been to provide skilled legal representation to Alabama residents.
 The first step is helping you understand your rights.